bsl546/energym/README.md

 ### Install with pip

 Firstly `git clone` the present repository and move inside with `cd energym`.
-Then run `pip install -e .`.
+Then run `pip setup.py install`.

 ### Docker version